miwafoxl/bandcamp-discord-rpc/README.md

 After that:

 1. In your browser, install the file `userscript.js` to a UserScript manager.
-Recommended: Tampermonkey (Download for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo;), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey), [Opera](https://addons.opera.com/en/extensions/details/tampermonkey-beta/))
+Recommended: Tampermonkey ([Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo;), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey), [Opera](https://addons.opera.com/en/extensions/details/tampermonkey-beta/))
 2. Tweak the `config.json` if you want **(optional)**
 3. (Windows) Run `run.bat` to start the main script;
 3. (Linux) Run `forever main.js` in the code folder;

-if this message is shown in the terminal: **"Bandcamp Rich Presence - Hooked!"** that means its ready and the window can be closed.\
+Given the message: **"Bandcamp Rich Presence - Hooked!"** that means its ready and the window can be closed.\
 Play some songs in Bandcamp and it should be working :)

 ### Restart/Stop